-Place 400 grit sandpaper into the sanding orbiter.
+Place 400 grit sandpaper into an orbital sander.
 Sand the area, first with the 400 grit sandpaper; repeat the process with 240 grit and then 120 grit sandpaper.
 Vacuum up all loose debris.
 Clean the area again with degreaser.

 Apply the epoxy to the cracked area.
 Work it in place, using the stir stick, until the crack is full and even on the top.
 Let it dry overnight.